-For this research we used semantic technologies applied to the Internet of Things.
-As a result, we used Ontologies to create models of information and knowledge representation for augmented physical spaces.
+For this research I used semantic technologies applied to the Internet of Things.
+As a result, I used Ontologies to create models of information and knowledge representation for augmented physical spaces.

-Along with ontologies, we used RFD metadata, SPARQL queries and SWRL rules to implement a reasoning engine for our Sentient Visor infrastructure.
-This reasoning component allowed us to provide an intelligent service for the prototype system to execute semantic queries and switch between different data representations using the ‘semantic zoom’ metaphor.
+Along with ontologies, I used RFD metadata, SPARQL queries and SWRL rules to implement a reasoning engine for the Sentient Visor infrastructure.
+This reasoning component provided an intelligent service for the prototype system to execute semantic queries and switch between different data representations using the ‘semantic zoom’ metaphor.